Eppo-exp/eppo-docs/docs/experiments/prerequisites/experiment-assignment/index.md

 - [Client SDKs](/feature-flags/sdks/client-sdks/)
 - [Server SDKs](/feature-flags/sdks/server-sdks/)

-### Integrating Eppo with an internal or third-party assignment system
+### Integrating Eppo with an internal or third-party feature flagging system

 Eppo is modular, meaning that if you already have an experiment assignment system in place you can use Eppo only for experiment analysis.
 To configure this, see the [integrations page](/reference/integrations/).